StAwN74/ckSurf-1.18kd-Release/Without Discord/ck doc files/Readme_ck_doc_files.txt

 Don't use them.
 This is a ready to go version.
 These files are here for reference only.

-Install: see Readme.txt or check the fast install steps below:
+Install: see Readme_ck.txt or check the fast install steps below:

 1- copy cfg/server_example.cfg content to your server.cfg